SparshKhanna0001/TimeManagementSystem/README.md

-Sure, here is the final `README.md` content based on the provided code:

 # Time Management System

 This is a simple Time Management System written in Python.
 It allows users to manage tasks, view schedules, and analyze productivity through graphical representations.